-Biden heckled at Terry McAuliffe rally, plagued by another small crowd
+Biden heckled at Terry McAuliffe rally in Virginia: 'It's not a Trump rally, let him holler'

 Recent polling shows McAuliffe with a narrow four-point lead over Youngkin.

-Approximately 500 people attended the event, which left the venue roughly half empty.
+About an hour before Biden took the stage, some 500 people were seen attending the event, with the venue roughly half empty.
+However, later in the hour, a White House official said nearly 3,000 people were in attendance there.
 On YouTube, fewer than 500 people were watching on the main channel streaming the event channel at any given time.

-The paltry crowd size mirrored an event earlier this week at a CNN town hall event where Biden was criticized for speaking to a half-empty room.
+Earlier this week at a CNN town hall event, Biden was criticized for speaking to a half-empty room.